johndstein/massive-s3-sync/README.md

 I searched around and found solutions based on Lambda, AWS Batch, etc.
 The following method is by far simpler.

-We were able to sync between buckets in different regions.

 First, spin up an AWS EC2 `c5n.18xlarge` or something comparable.
 It will cost you $4.00/hr.